Cheng-I-Lin/league-of-legends-analysis/README.md

   frameborder="0"
 ></iframe>

+As a result, the p-value of the permutation test came out to be **0.0** with the observed test statitic being **0.992600422832981**.
+Since the p-value is lower than the 0.05 significance level, the null hypothesis is rejected.
+This suggests that the missingness of `firstdragon` depends on the corresponding values of `league`.

-Next, let's look at the missingness dependency between the columns `damagemitigatedperminute` and `side`.
+Next, let's look at the observed missingness dependency between the columns `firstdragon` and `side`.

 | side   |   side_missing = False |   side_missing = True |
 |:-------|-----------------------:|----------------------:|
 | Blue   |                    0.5 |                   0.5 |
 | Red    |                    0.5 |                   0.5 |

+Again, I ran a permutation test using the following hypotheses and plotted the empirical distribution of the TVD for the test:

 **Null Hypothesis**: The distribution of `side` when `damagemitigatedperminute` is missing is the same as the distribution of `side` when `damagemitigatedperminute` is not missing.